 You probably know what a coach is, in the context of athletics at least.

 But what is coaching?
-How is it applied outside the context of athletics?
+How do we apply it outside the context of athletics?
 What are its applications in education?

 Let’s Define Coaching

 I’m sure there are numerous definitions for coaching depending on the context.
 But let’s use the definition offered by the International Coaching Community:

 To help a person change in the way they wish and help them go in the direction they want to go.

 The essence of coaching is helping people achieve their own goals for themselves, not your goals.
 Therefore, it goes beyond giving advice or (in the context of athletics) instructing and directing people.
 It requires active listening and careful questioning to help people come to their own conclusions about what action steps they need to take.